Sightings & Sentinel

 Actions ReportS

-The PWWA uses the PWWA App, a private wildlife sightings app used by PWWA captains, naturalists, and crew members throughout Washington and British Columbia, to record our wildlife sightings and sentinel actions.
-The PWWA App is also utilized by researchers, ferry captains, professional ship pilots, emergency response vessels, the Canadian Coast Guard’s Marine Mammal Desk, and the U.S. Coast Guard’s Cetacean Desk.
+The PWWA uses the PWWA App, a private app that association captains, naturalists, and crew members have used since 2018 to efficiently share wildlife sightings, coordinate viewing activity, and document protective interventions.
+The PWWA App is also used by researchers, ferry captains, professional ship pilots, emergency response vessels, the Canadian Coast Guard’s Marine Mammal Desk, and the U.S. Coast Guard’s Cetacean Desk.
 Each year, data collected through the PWWA App is compiled into an annual Sightings & Sentinel Actions Report detailing wildlife sightings and sentinel activity in and around the Salish Sea.

-• Stopping, slowing, or diverting other vessels near whales
+• Stopping other vessels from speeding near whales

 • Removing harmful debris from the water